 - This is the most popular method – use a blowtorch!
-This is incredible easy and produces amazing results with the amount of heat and control you get.
-Simply follow the recipe as below but instead of turning the tawa upside down to roast the naan, turn on your blowtorch and move it evenly around the top of the naan until you get bubbling and charring to your taste.
+This is incredibly easy and produces amazing results with the amount of heat and control you get.
+Simply follow the recipe below but instead of turning the tawa upside down to roast the naan, turn on your blowtorch and move it evenly around the top of the naan until you get bubbling and charring to your taste.
 You can order a kitchen blowtorch from Amazon here*.

-- If your stovetop is suitable for a tawa, you can follow the recipe below – simply stick the naan to the tawa and turn upside down over the hob.
+- If your stovetop is suitable for a tawa, you can follow the recipe below – simply stick the naan to the tawa and turn it upside down over the hob.
 Although there is no direct flame, the heat from your stovetop should still be enough to cause bubbles and charring on the naan.

 - Abandon the stovetop altogether and pre-heat a pizza stone* in your oven.
 Put the naan on the hot pizza stone and cook until charred and bubbly.
 I have had success with this method.

 Can you freeze Naan Dough or Store it?

 Yes, you can!
 This naan freezes extremely well – which is a great and convenient option if you won’t eat all the naan at once, or if you want an easy meal later in the month.
 Because it’s a high-hydration (lots of moisture!) recipe, the naan retains its beautiful soft texture even after freezing and doesn’t become dry, so there is no compromise on flavor or texture.